paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-036-migration-and-refugee-assistance.md

 1964—Subsec. (e).
 Pub.
 L. 88–634 struck out last sentence “Funds appropriated for the purposes of this section shall remain available until expended.”

 #### Effective Date of 1980 Amendment
 Amendment by Pub.
 L. 96–212 effective with respect to fiscal years beginning on and after Oct.
 1, 1979, see section 313 of Pub.
-L. 96–212, set out as an Effective Date note under [section 1522 of Title 8](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title8-section1522&num=0&edition=prelim), Immigration and Nationality.
+L. 96–212, set out as an Effective Date note under [section 1522 of Title 8](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title8-section1522&num=0&edition=prelim), Aliens and Nationality.

 #### Short Title
 Pub.
 L. 87–510, § 1, June 28, 1962, 76 Stat.
 121, provided: “That this Act [enacting this chapter, amending sections 1925 and 1951 of this title and [section 1104 of Title 8](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title8-section1104&num=0&edition=prelim), Aliens and Nationality, enacting provisions set out as a note under this section, and amending provisions set out as a note under [section 1182 of Title 8](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title8-section1182&num=0&edition=prelim)] may be cited as the ‘Migration and Refugee Assistance Act of 1962’.”